alexyorke/Rabbit/README.md

 ###NuGet

-RabbitIO is going to be released soon, and it'll be on NuGet too.
+To get Rabbit on NuGet, simply type `Install-Package RabbitIO` or go to http://www.nuget.org/packages/RabbitIO/

-To continue recieving updates for Rabbit, upgrade to `RabbitIO` and delete `EE-Rabbit`.
+**To continue recieving updates for Rabbit, upgrade to `RabbitIO` and delete `EE-Rabbit`.**

 ###Credits
 NuGet package icon courtesy of [jcapaldi on Flickr](https://flic.kr/p/cVkan9).